 For a potential grievance issue to qualify for consideration, the grievant must contact the chair of the Faculty Senate Committee on Reconciliation DFR within 30 calendar days of the time when the grievant knew or should have known of the event or action that is the basis for the potential grievance, just as if beginning the grievance process.
 If the grievant requests assistance from the Faculty Senate Committee on Reconciliation DFR, they that committee will requests a postponement of the time limits involved in the formal grievance procedure while it they deals with the case.
 The request is submitted in writing to the vice provost for faculty affairs and the vice president of the faculty senate by the chair of the Faculty Senate Committee on Reconciliation DFR.
-AlsoIn addition, the grievant should reach an understanding with the Faculty Senate Committee on Reconciliation DFR of the time frame planned for that committee's working on the case, with such time not to exceed 60 calendar days.
+AlsoIn addition, the grievant should reach an understanding with the Faculty Senate Committee's working on the case, with such time not to exceed 60 calendar days.